Alexandrov geometry: foundations: Patchwork globalization

-Since pairs of points at distance $<\varpi\kappa$ are joined by unique geodesics and these geodesics depend continuously on their endpoint pairs, there is a unique and continuous line-of-sight map (\ref{def:sight}) for $[x y]$ from $p$.
+Since pairs of points at distance $<\varpi\kappa$ are joined by unique geodesics and these geodesics depend continuously on their endpoint pairs, there is a unique and continuous line-of-sight map for $[x y]$ with respect to~$p$.